 By applying the rules of the state chain and the trustless nature of the vaults, users can use Chainflip to trustlessly swap assets across chains in a way that meets the three primary objectives of Chainflip.

 Vaults are jointly managed cryptocurrency wallets controlled by staked nodes called vault nodes.
 To create these vaults, vault nodes participate in a setup process where new nodes are deterministically chosen to serve in the next active vault.
 These nodes jointly construct a threshold signature wallet from which transactions can only be sent if a given threshold of vault nodes sign a transaction.
 The schemes used to generate the vaults do not require a trusted dealer or reveal keys when signing transactions.

-Although Loki Service Nodes as a collective have a large stake in the Loki Network, they are not individually sufficiently staked for them to safely form the quorums used to secure vaults (see 6.1).
-Instead we need a new tier of nodes, called vault nodes, which perform a different set of operations from the general Service Node network.
-These nodes require larger stakes, earn rewards from a different portion of the block reward, and maintain the state chain for Chainflip and the requisite daemons for supported coins.
+There are many types of bonded or staked nodes in the cryptocurrency space, but in other systems they are often not individually sufficiently staked for them to safely form the quorums used to secure vaults (see 5.1).
+Instead we need a new tier of bonded nodes, called vault nodes, which perform an extended set of operations from a typical blockchain node.
+These nodes require larger stakes, earn rewards from the block reward, and maintain the state chain for Chainflip and the requisite daemons for supported coins.